-I’m re-sharing an older post of some experimental turnshoes I made quite a few years ago.
+I'm re-sharing an older post of some experimental turnshoes I made quite a few years ago.
 These were based on some Scandinavian examples from the archaeological record.
 They came out pretty good for a first try.
 My only modification would be to tighten the width through the arch and lengthen the toe area slightly.
-I have since learned that this problem has been well-understood for centuries by shoe makers and is why modern shoe lasts often look long and narrow to the amateur eye.
+I … Continue reading Medieval Turnshoes

-Here’s a simple shoe design that was made by our ancestors before there were shoe shops or Zappos.
+Here's a simple shoe design that was made by our ancestors before there were shoe shops or Zappos.
 Much of the Europe population, both male and female wore a variation of this for many millenia, right up into the early 20th century.
-They are commonly associated with their Celtic cousins in Scotland, Wales, and Ireland but they are essentially the same as the simplest Roman carbatina.
-Essentially, it’s a basic European shoe.
+They are commonly associated with their Celtic cousins in Scotland, Wales, and Ireland … Continue reading Ghillies (simple shoes) again

 Lovely warm and soft, these shoes (or perhaps slippers) began as an accidentally shrunken wool sweater.
 These poor, shrunken, often high quality wool sweaters end up in thrift and consignment stores on a regular basis.
 They also tend to cost next to nothing, so all in all they make perfect material candidates for any felt related project.
 These shoes are a quick and fairly simple project.

 I began with two wool sweaters that had been washed in a washing machine until they were fully felted.
 Both were good and thick which makes for a warmer and more durable material.

 The Pattern: The mid-sole is simply a tracing of a foot.
 The front upper is made by laying a piece of paper over the foot and tracing around the edges.
 I cut the sole out of the slightly thicker of the two sweaters because the sole gets more wear, and then…

 View original post 246 more words